BIitzkrieg/virustotal/README.md

 ## Requirements

-the vtjwalk library
+The vtjwalk library
-An API key, defined in the vtwalk library.
+An API key, defined in the vtjwalk library.
 - Standard, 4 requests/min
 - Enterprise, 1000 or however much you pay for